brieucpopper/TIPE-fourier-bezier/projet Encodage fourier/README.md

+The goal was to study whether it was possible to encode (and maybe compress the amount of memory needed to store a shape) shapes with fourier's mathematical theory.

 Ces codes visent a mettre en place l'encodage d'une image (stockée dans data.json pour la clé de sol, stockée dans data2.txt pour les lettre "TIPE" )

 avec des coefficients de fourier (on stocke seulement les coeff pour encoder l'image)